Shareable Resources on Suicide Prevention

 If you’re in crisis, there are options available to help you cope.
 You can call the National Suicide Prevention Lifeline at any time to speak to someone and get support.
 For confidential support available 24/7 for everyone in the U.S., call 1-800-273-8255 or visit https://go.usa.gov/xftYC. #shareNIMH

 Save the Number, Save a Life

 Save the number, save a life.
 Add the National Suicide Prevention Lifeline (1-800-273-8255) to your phone now–it could save a life later.
 Trained crisis workers are available to talk 24/7/365.
 Visit https://go.usa.gov/xyxGa for more info. #shareNIMH

 Send a text, save a life.
 Add the Crisis Text Line to your phone now–it could save a life later.
 Text “HELLO” to 741741 in the United States to be connected to a Crisis Counselor over text message.
 Visit https://go.usa.gov/xyxGa for more info. #shareNIMH

 September is Suicide Prevention Month

-Suicidal thoughts or actions are a sign of extreme distress, not a harmless bid for attention, and should not be ignored.
+Suicidal thoughts or actions are a sign of extreme distress, and should not be ignored.
 Get help as soon as possible.
 Talk to your doctor.
 Start by visiting: https://go.usa.gov/xyxGa #shareNIMH